timsavage/maschine-rs/README.md

 # Maschine

-This crate provides an interface for interacting with a Native Instruments Maschine interface over USB.
+This crate for interacting with a Native Instruments Maschine interface over USB.

 These devices have a large number of buttons, velocity sensitive pads, rotary encoder and Dot-matrix LCD.